Best antivirus with VPN bundles for 2025

 We frequently repeat our tests, evaluate new features, and perform reassessments to make sure our reviews are accurate and up to date.

-- Bitdefender – top-class antivirus combined with a VPN
+- Bitdefender – antivirus and VPN combo with robust protection

-- NordVPN Threat Protection – first-class VPN with malware protection
+- NordVPN Threat Protection Pro – top-tier VPN with an anti-malware tool included

 Our team of researchers thoroughly tests antivirus software following a well-established testing process.
 In unison, our experts combine in-house and independent testing lab findings with first-hand experience to help you make informed decisions about each product.
 Learn how we test antivirus software.